Legislation to Limit Jury Trials Passes First Commons Hurdle Amid Labour Rebellion

 Key Facts

-- The bill proposes to cut the number of jury trials in England and Wales
+- A government bill proposes to remove the right to a jury trial in thousands of cases in England and Wales.

 What Happened